Documentation update in progress

 Create New Search button, then click on the button in the top-right corner (next to the help button.)

-The Advanced Search feature is a powerful tool which makes use of logical operators like 'AND,' 'OR,' and 'NOT' to group together multiple search queries ("conditions") and produce refined search results.
+The Advanced Search feature is a powerful tool that makes use of logical operators like 'AND,' 'OR,' and 'NOT' to group together multiple search queries ("conditions") and produce refined search results.

 Using the 'Advanced Search' view